posatta/devforumplus/README.md

 - PM templates (stuff like 'it's Roblox not ROBLOX' but explained well)

+## Known bugs

+- Flairs disappear when you expand a previous reply.
+- Roblox account is marked as new member

 ## Contributions

 PRs welcome.
 Please respect the style guide in the editorconfig and prettierrc.